WokLibCodeClub/.github/profile/README.md

 #### For those new to Python ####

-We have devised an "Introduction to Python" course called *Hello Python*.
+We will continue with our Python introduction sessions, and complete the Age Calculator programme, started at the last session, which will involve using the Python ```if else``` block.
+If there's time we will start drawing graphics patterns using *turtles!*

 You can follow along with the coding in the Code Club sessions, or you can look at the material on this website here: [Hello Python](https://github.com/WokLibCodeClub/Hello-Python/blob/main/README.md)

-During the session we will show you a website where you can practise proper keyboard typing, which will make your Python coding much more fun.
-The site is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).
+Python coding is much more fun if you can type well - with two hands if possible!
+Here is a link to an online course which you can use to improve your typing: [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).

 <details><summary></summary>